DreamingRaven/Word-Association/README.md

 		Daemon : Help Tao + Ken with english in wiki and help them implement C# calls to C++ backend.
+		If possible start report via google drive email, invite, that i created for everyone on the 24th.

 		Myself (GO) : Complete last headache FILE functions, and make sure group is organised and knows what